fo0nikens/instaspy/README.md

 ```
 $ python3 instaspy [TARGET]
 ```
 where `TARGET` is the username of the profile you want to archive.
+The list of deletions is stored as `{TARGET}deletionhistory.txt`.